 Dubbed “the Tigris and Euphrates of cool” by Nocando, the Fairfax District is a mecca for streetwear fashion, including the flagship stores of The Hundreds, Tyler the Creator's Golf Wang, and Supreme.

 In November 2018, a $500 million re-imagination of the Beverly Center completely transformed the iconic fashion destination.
 Designed by Rome-based Studio Fuksas, the renovation added a continuous ribbon of skylights that bathes the entire center’s elegant and contoured interior in natural light.
 The shimmering exterior incorporates a perforated steel façade that captures light all day.

 With a clientele that influences celebrity style and popular culture, the Beverly Center continues to lead Los Angeles into a fashion-forward future.
 The center is anchored by Bloomingdale’s and Macy’s, and features more than 100 of the world’s most trend-setting brands, including Burberry, MCM, Fendi, Gucci, Louis Vuitton, Prada, Saint Laurent, Salvatore Ferragamo and Versace.

 The Americana at Brand

 For a complete leisure experience to complement a shopping spree, head to the Glendale Galleria.
 Featuring a children’s play area, a fabulous food court, several restaurants and numerous spas and salons, this retail destination offers a whole lot more than just shopping.
 But don’t overlook the high-quality selection of stores, everything from Vince Camuto and Coach to Hugo Boss and Apple.
-Anchored by a sleek Bloomingdale's and a well-stocked Macy’s, the Glendale Galleria features plenty of stores with the latest fashions and brands.
+Anchored by Bloomingdale's and Macy’s, the Glendale Galleria features plenty of stores with the latest fashions and brands.